4 Ways to Light Your Outdoor Paths

 Many pathway designs weave landscaping into the pathway itself, with pathway lighting providing a key aesthetic as well as a functional element.
 In some instances, uplighting that is positioned at the base of trees and shrubs can be positioned so that it directs from the roots upward, providing illumination for the general direction of the path but which does not provide maximum visibility of the path itself.
 For lighting positioned with more herbaceous vegetation surrounding the beams, having fixtures positioned at regular intervals that project horizontally combines pathways light and illumination of the surrounding landscaping.
 For lighting that provides 180-degree illumination from the point of projection, such pathway lighting not only provides great visibility for the path but also allows a unique design element that can illuminate adjacent greenery for a unique nighttime effect.

-3. ) Low lying lighting directed towards the pathway
+3. ) Low-lying lighting directed toward the pathway

 Among the more popular methods for directing lighting onto outdoor pathways is to position low-level fixtures in proximity to the path itself.
 This method is advantageous because it provides lighting directly onto the path, requiring less powerful and more energy-intense lighting while providing maximum illumination and improved visibility.
 Beyond illuminating the paths themselves, certain types of low-level lighting can also be positioned to illuminate different structure features as well as vegetation.
 Using short fixtures adjacent to paths is a popular lighting method.
 Well lighting is another popular method that provides substantial illumination, though not as much lighting that will be directed to the path itself.
 Down lighting provides another excellent lighting source with lights that can be repositioned to accommodate seasonal or personal preferences.
 Linear lighting is another option for short or low-lying paths that provides illumination on the path itself.
 All these lighting options use LED lamps that provide efficient lighting with long-lamp life.